Skip to content

 Check Page Scan Cropping

-Review page scans before converting TIFF or PNG files to JP2.
+Review page scans before final organization.
 Look for wasted white space around the item content, especially small newspaper clippings, loose notes, or other small items surrounded by a large blank scan area.

-If a TIFF or PNG scan has excessive blank space, crop it in Photoshop before JP2 conversion.
+If a scan has excessive blank space, crop it in Photoshop before packaging.
 Keep the full item visible and leave about 1/4 inch of margin around the content so it is clear the whole item is present and no edges have been cropped out.

 Only crop when there is a lot of blank space.
 Cropping is time consuming, so do not spend time trimming scans that already have a reasonable margin.
 The goal is to remove obvious waste that would make preservation bags unnecessarily large over time.